Almond Coconut Kringles

-My mom was well-known for her delicious Kringle.
-She made it from memory and when she passed away, we didn’t have the recipe to carry-on this tradition.
-We searched through her recipes and we found what we believe was her original starting recipe.
-So that’s where we began.
-The dough remains the same, but I have adjusted the filling ingredients until it finally came out just right.
-Try this tender, flaky pastry with its almonds and coconut filling, and you’ll be hooked on it like us!—Deborah Richmond, Trabuco Canyon, California
+My mom was well known for her delicious kringle.
+She made it from memory, and when she passed away, we didn’t have the recipe to carry on this tradition.
+We searched through her recipes and we found what we believe was her starting point.
+The dough remains the same, but I adjusted the filling ingredients until it was just right.
+Try this tender, flaky pastry with its almonds and coconut filling, and you’ll be hooked on it the way we are! —Deborah Richmond, Trabuco Canyon, California

 - 2 cups all-purpose flour

 - 1 cup cold butter, cubed

 - 4 to 6 teaspoons 2% milk

 - 1. Place flour in a large bowl; cut in cold butter until crumbly.
 Stir in sour cream.
 Wrap and refrigerate overnight.